mpersaud/PeaceMap_MathModel__/README.md

         # self.mainloop() TO THE EXECUTABLE STATEMENT self.root.mainloop()

-TO CHANGE INITIAL CONDITIONS: use the right hand entry widgets and ENTER
+TO CHANGE INITIAL CONDITIONS: use the left hand entry widgets and ENTER

 TO CHANGE THE CONNECTION MATRIX: click on a textbox, use the left hand entry widget, and ENTER (this will also show only the links into and out of that textbox, use ALL Cij to show all the links)